allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 A lot was happening there.

-It was not a big problem earlier but became one when the number of users of our applications started growing, after outbreak of the COVID-19 pandemic.
+It was not a big problem earlier but became one when the number of users of our applications started growing, after the outbreak of the COVID-19 pandemic.
-During one year, the number of requests sent to our infrastructure from the Allegro homepage increased almost 3 times, consequently becoming a performance issue.
+Within one year, the number of requests sent to our infrastructure from the Allegro homepage increased almost 3 times, consequently becoming a performance issue.

 ![Lazy Loading Homepage](/img/articles/2022-10-21-lazy-loading-with-mbox/lazy-loading-rps.png)

 ### The idea

-We have decided to split the homepage content into two parts.
-The first will be loaded when the user opens the app and will be available immediately.
+We decided to split the homepage content into two parts.
+The first would load when the user opens the app and would be available immediately.
-And the second part would be loaded when the user scrolls to the end of the first part.
+And the second part would load when the user scrolls to the end of the first part.
 This technique is called lazy loading.
 It is not something new, it is used web-wide in many places, but in our case, we had to think about it differently because …

-... we've built the Allego homepage in applications using **MBox**, the server-driven UI solution created at Allegro, which means that the content and screen logic is defined entirely on the server side.
+... we built the Allego homepage in applications using **MBox**, the server-driven UI solution created at Allegro, which means that the content and screen logic is defined entirely on the server side.
-Implementation of lazy loading at the Allegro homepage also had to be done on the server side.
+Implementation of lazy loading for the Allegro homepage also had to be done on the server side.

 > What is **MBox**?
-It is our **Server-Driven UI (SDUI)** solution, which we use in Allegro to create and release mobile screens faster on both platforms (iOS and Android).
+It is our **Server-Driven UI (SDUI)** solution, which we use at Allegro to create and release mobile screens faster on both platforms (iOS and Android).
 It is a collection of building blocks that let us develop views and actions that link MBox screens with other parts of the application or introduce some interaction on a screen.
-If you want to learn more about MBox, you can read its introduction on our blog: [MBox: server-driven UI for mobile apps](https://blog.allegro.tech/2022/08/mbox-server-driven-ui-for-mobile-apps.html).
+If you want to learn more about MBox, you can read its introduction on our blog: [MBox: server-driven UI for mobile apps]({% post_url 2022-08-03-mbox-server-driven-ui-for-mobile-apps %}).

 After discussing the problem and potential solution, it turned out that all the **MBox** building blocks and actions we needed to implement lazy-loading with MBox were already there.